-No Under Discussion In Planning Ongoing Activity Program Strength ◆Includes a definition of information literacy ~ ~ ◆Is consistent with ACRL's "Information Literacy Competency Standards for Higher Education" ~ ~ ◆Corresponds with the mission statement of the institution V ~ •Clearly reflects the contributions of and expected benefits to all institutional constituencies ~ ~ Appears in appropriate institutional documents ~ ✓ •Assumes the availability of and participation in relevant lifelong learning options for all - faculty, staff, and administration ~ ~ ◆Is reviewed periodically and, if necessary, revised ~ ✓

-Category 2: Goals and Objectives Goals and objectives for an information literacy program:

-No Under Di scussion In Planning New or Ongoing Activity Program Strength Are consistent with the mission, goals, and objectives of programs, departments, and the institution ~ V Establish measurable outcomes for evaluation for the program ~ ~ Reflect sound pedagogical practice ~ ✓ Accommodate input from various constituencies ~ ✓ •Articulate the integration of information literacy across the curriculum V ~ Accommodate student growth in skills and understanding throughout the college years ~ ~ •Apply to all learners, regardless of delivery system or location; ~ V •Reflect the desired outcomes of preparing students for their academic pursuits and for effective lifelong learning; and ~ V Are evaluated and reviewed periodically. ✓
+Apply to all learners, regardless of delivery system or location;Reflect the desired outcomes of preparing students for their academic pursuits and for effective lifelong learning; and ac, p.
+New or 5 No Under Discussion In Planning Ongoing Activity Program Strength ◆Includes a definition of information literacy ✓ ~ ◆Is consistent with ACRL's "Information Literacy Competency Standards for Higher Education" ~ ~ •Corresponds with the mission statement of the institution ✓ ✓ \bullet Clearly reflects the contributions of and expected benefits to all institutional constituencies ~ V •Appears in appropriate institutional documents ✓ ~ •Assumes the availability of and participation in relevant lifelong learning options for all - faculty, staff, and administration ~ ~ ◆Is reviewed periodically and, if necessary, revised ~ V Category 2: Goals and Objectives Goals and objectives for an information lite racy pro ogram: No Under Di scussion In Planning New or Ongoing Activity Program Strength •Are consistent with the mission, goals, and objectives of programs, departments, and the institution • V •Establish measurable outcomes for evaluation for the program ~ ~ ◆Reflect sound pedagogical practice ✓ ✓ •Accommodate input from various constituencies ~ ~ •Articulate the integration of information literacy across the curriculum V ~ •Accommodate student growth in skills and understanding throughout the college years ~ ~

+•Are evaluated and reviewed periodically.